In Part One of this step-by-step tutorial on how to create a new post in WordPress, we covered the following sections:

 After adding content to your post, the next step is learning how to save it.

-(Your posts is autosaved at regular intervals)
+(Your posts is auto-saved at regular intervals)

-(Post Publishing – Published on: feature)
+(Post Publishing – Published on: module)

 With ‘Draft’ displayed in the “Status:” field, click the ‘Save Draft’ button…

-Note: After a post has been published, the button changes from ‘Publish’ to ‘Update’ …
+Note: After publishing a post, the button changes from ‘Publish’ to ‘Update’ …

-For example, to resave your published post as a ‘draft’ post, go to the Publish > Status section of your post editor screen and click on Edit …
+For example, to resave your published post as a ‘draft’ post, go to the Publish > Status section of your post screen and click on Edit …

-(’404 Not Found’ page)
+(’404 Not Found’ error page)

 Next Step …

 Now that you know how to create, save and publish a post in WordPress, let’s review all of the steps involved in creating a new WordPress post.